RyanVNgo/RyanVNgo.github.io/index.md

 writing software, especially for projects or systems that aim to benefit people, our world, or our understanding of everything around us.

-Currently improving my knowledge and skills in C++ —  I like the language, encourages me to write cleanly (cause it can get messy), and is pretty fast.
+Currently improving my knowledge and skills in C++ alongside general software architecture and design.

 Beyond that, I've done some ML/AI development in Python + PyTorch/NumPy, and more general stuff in Golang and Java.
 I guess I also know HTML and CSS given